-Primary role of the B-52 is still that of cruise missile carrier with multiple cruise missile launches at high altitude, often followed by B-52 penetration to conduct close air support and attack additional targets using GPS/INS guided weapons.
+The B-52 currently is employable for both conventional and nuclear missions.
+As the Air Force's only cruise missile carrier, it performs multiple cruise missile launches at high altitude, often followed by B-52 penetration to attack other targets.
+When tasked with precision weapons delivery, it conducts close air support and attacks targets using GPS/INS guided weapons.

-Ongoing modernization of its conventional capabilities is extending the B-52's service life well into this century, with the ability to provide massive firepower in low- to mid-threat environments supplemented by a standoff attack capability.
+Ongoing modernization of its conventional capabilities is extending the B-52's service life well into this century. with the ability to provide massive firepower in low- to mid-threat environments supplemented by a standoff attack capability.
 Iraqi Freedom saw B-52s delivering laser guided bombs for the first time using newly installed Litening targeting pods.
-Modification of heavy stores adapter beams will enable aircraft to carry all B-52-certified munitions.
-Avionics improvements include the avionics midlife improvement (AMI) program, which replaces the current system processors and data transfer cartridges.
+Use of heavy stores adapter beams enable aircraft to carry most B-52-certified munitions.
+ALCMs, CALCMs, or ACMs are carried on unique pylons or internally on a rotary launcher.
+Avionics improvements include the avionics midlife improvement (AMI) program, which replaces the current system processors, inertial navigation unit (INU), and data transfer system (DTS) cartridges.
 Electronic attack improvements include the ECM improvement upgrade to the ALQ-172 set.
-The Combat Network Communications Technology (CONECT) improvement will provide a modern cockpit information avionics architecture, inflight beyond line of sight (BLOS) and LOS Link 16 intratheater data link connectivity and mission/weapon reprogramming capability.
-In the projected standoff jammer role, B-52Hs (dubbed B-52 SOJ) will carry new wingtip jamming pods, starting in 2009.
-Current plans call for 76 aircraft to be so equipped.
+The Combat Network Communications Technology (CONECT) improvement will provide a modern cockpit information avionics architecture, in-flight beyond line of sight (BLOS) and LOS Link 16 intratheater data link connectivity and mission/weapon reprogramming capability